Adamant Research Report.

 The approximate distribution of the merchants of Amsterdam by origin in 1585 and 1609.
 “More than half of the merchants with property of 100 thousand florins and more in 1631 were from the Southern Netherlands”

-“Events in Holland after 1600 contradictthe widespread belief that secondary markets come from publicly traded public debt.
-East India Company stocks, not government bonds, have become a key turning point. ”- Gelderblom & Jonker
+"Events in Holland after 1600 contradictThe common belief is that secondary markets originate from publicly traded government debt.
+East India Company shares, not government bonds, were the key turning point." - Gelderblom & Jonker

 Map of New Netherlands.
 Most of the Dutch settlements were in the territory of modern New York

-"First of all freedoms, give me the freedom to know, speak and argue freely, in accordance with my conscience," - John Milton, 1644
+“Above all freedoms, give me the freedom to know, speak and argue freely, in accordance with my conscience,”- John Milton, 1644

 Afterword